 What is NPS?

-What is NPS and Why You Should Use It
+Why You Should Use It

-Additionally, because of the way your Net Promoter Score is calculated, it’s easy for you to interpret the results and create a plan of action based on responses.
+Additionally, because of the way your net promoter score is calculated, it’s easy for you to interpret the results and create a plan of action based on responses.

-Tips for a successful Net Promoter Program
+Tips for a Successful Net Promoter Program

-Collect NPS data regularly: There are a couple of approaches you can take when conducting an NPS survey.
+Collect data regularly: There are a couple of approaches you can take when conducting an NPS survey.
 One is dividing your customers into batches and sending out surveys monthly or quarterly to different groups of customers.
 Another approach is sending an NPS survey for each transaction.
 Collecting NPS data on a regular basis will limit the likelihood of the data being skewed by specific events so the results will be more representative of your actual experience as a whole.

-Don’t just concentrate on your overall score: Knowing what your overall score is over time can be helpful, but you should also be watching for trends in your Promoters, Detractors, and Passives.
+Don’t just concentrate on your overall score: Knowing what your overall score is over time can be helpful, but you should also be watching for trends in your promoters, detractors, and Passives.
 Is there something that connects the members of each of those groups?
 Is the percentage of each group fluctuating or consistent over time?
 Knowing these trends will give you an understanding of whether your efforts to improve NPS are working while also helping you to refine your operations.